 What if your child isn't "learning disabled"?

-I was a psychology major in college.
-Then, I went on to get a master’s in education specializing in learning disabilities.
-I was preparing myself for a career in the public domain and looked forward to working with children who were struggling in school.
+I majored in psychology in college.
+Several years later I received a master’s degree in education specializing in learning disabilities.
+I was preparing for a career in the public domain and looked forward to working with children who struggled in school.

 (You can read more of what inspired me to go into education here.)